-Many industry sectors claim to thrive on fast-paced, high-pressure environments; ensuring that employees throughout the business bring their “A-Game” at all times.
+Company culture takes many forms across many industries but it is common to come across businesses that claim to thrive on fast-paced, high-pressure environments ensuring that employees throughout the business bring their “A-Game” at all times.

 Look at any job description for a high-pressure role, and you see some fairly common buzzwords and phrases.
 They seek “An individual who thrives in a fast-paced, target-driven environment, without compromising on the quality of delivery.”, with “a strong attention to detail and accuracy” and the “ability to work autonomously”.
 All admirable qualities, of course.
 And given the right culture, such qualities will pave the way for a fantastic career.